When Patients Suffer Harm Due to Negligent Medical Care

 Whenever anyone suffers an injury, contracts an illness, or has any condition that must be treated medically, we rely on medical professionals to provide the care and service we need.
-After all, they have endured years of education and experience to best treat patients following any health-related concerns.
+After all, they have years of training and experience to best treat patients following any health-related concerns.

 Despite this trust we should have in medical professionals, and despite the medical professional's duty to provide patients with care, there are times when problems can arise.
 As a result, patients suffer even further and must deal with the pain and suffering from an untreated condition or worsened injury.

 In the legal world, these acts of negligence are medical malpractice.
-It is a situation that involves those in the medical world acting in a way that causes patients harm or results in missed treatment possibilities.
-Here are some of the things you need to know about the types of medical malpractice that exist and your rights.
+It is a situation that involves t medical professionals acting in a way that causes patients harm or results in missed treatment possibilities.
+Here are some things you need to know about the types of medical malpractice that exist and your rights.

 Surgical Errors: One of the Biggest Problems

-One of the biggest issues that can arise in a medical facility is a surgical error.
-It is one of the situations that can result in patients suffering the most harm because of the impact it can have on the patient.
-There are a few types of errors that can occur during surgery and it’s imperative for individuals to understand how negligence plays a role and how legal matters arise.
+One of the most significant issues in a medical facility is surgical error.
+It is one of the situations that can result in patients suffering the most harm because of its impact on the patient.
+A few mistakes can occur during surgery, and individuals must understand how negligence plays a role and how legal matters arise.

-- When a doctor performs surgery on the wrong body part: In the event of miscommunication, surgery can be performed on the wrong part of a patient’s body.
-This means there is unnecessary surgery being performed and creating new potential problems.
+- When a doctor performs surgery on the wrong body part: In the event of miscommunication, surgery can be performed on the wrong part of a patient's body.
+This means unnecessary surgery and creating new potential problems for the patient.

-- When an anesthesiologist administers medication incorrectly: This can be done through too much or too little medication.
+- An anesthesiologist administers medication incorrectly: This can be done through too much or too little medication.
 This can mean significant problems with the medication or the patient feeling the surgery because of too little anesthesia.

-- When a doctor performs surgery on the wrong patient: Again, miscommunication can lead to a situation in which a patient undergoes surgery he or she doesn’t need.
+- When a doctor performs surgery on the wrong patient: Miscommunication can lead to a situation in which a patient undergoes surgery they don't need.
 This may be an instance of switched medical records.

-- When a doctor leaves a foreign object inside a patient after surgery: This can occur post-surgery when nurses and/or doctors leave an item in the patient—such as a scalpel, gauze, or other instrument.
+- When a doctor leaves a foreign object inside a patient after surgery: This can occur post-surgery when nurses and doctors leave an item in the patient—such as a scalpel, gauze, or other instruments.

-Surgical errors can result in catastrophic injuries and those affected may require further medical treatment to heal and recover properly.
+Surgical errors can result in catastrophic injuries, and those affected may require further medical treatment to heal and have a satisfactory recovery.

 Misdiagnosis and the Failure to Properly Treat

-Whenever you go to a doctor, you expect them to properly diagnose your condition or injury to provide the most effective treatment possible.
-If this diagnosis is incorrect or the doctor doesn’t diagnose the condition from which the patient is suffering, this means the patient receives the wrong treatment or doesn’t receive treatment at all.
+When you go to a doctor, you expect them to properly diagnose your condition or injury, and to provide the most effective treatment possible.
+If this diagnosis is incorrect or the doctor doesn't diagnose the condition from which the patient is suffering, the patient receives the wrong treatment or doesn't receive treatment at all.

 Here are the main problems associated with misdiagnosis and missed diagnosis:

-- Misdiagnosis: This means the doctor diagnosis the patient with some kind of condition or injury; however, the diagnosis is not correct.
-For instance, when someone is displaying symptoms of cancer but the doctor diagnoses the patient with a different condition, the wrong treatment option is prescribed.
-The patient may receive medication or a medical procedure they don’t really need.
+- Misdiagnosis: The doctor diagnoses the patient with some condition or injury; however, the diagnosis is incorrect.
+For instance, when someone is displaying cancer symptoms but the doctor diagnoses the patient with a different condition, the wrong treatment option is prescribed.
+The patient may receive medication or a medical procedure they don't need.

-- Missed diagnosis: This means that the doctor did not diagnose the condition at all.
-As a result, they don’t provide any kind of treatment.
-For a condition such as cancer, this missed decision could be deadly.
+- Missed diagnosis: The doctor did not diagnose the condition at all.
+As a result, they don't provide any treatment.
+For an illness such as cancer, this missed decision could be deadly.

 Medication Errors: During and After Treatment

-Similarly, when a doctor prescribes the patient with a certain medication, they must do their due diligence to ensure the following:
+Similarly, when a doctor prescribes the patient a specific medication, they must do their due diligence to ensure the following:

-- The patient is not taking any medication that will react negatively with the patient
+- The patient is not taking any medication that will react negatively.

 Emergency Room Errors

-Trips to the emergency room are extremely common with countless individuals frequenting these facilities following serious injuries, illnesses, and more.
-There is often a long list of people for emergency room doctors to see, but they still must act in a way that protects the patients and their well-being.
+Trips to the emergency room are extremely common, with countless individuals frequenting these facilities following serious injuries, illnesses, and more.
+There is often a long list of people for emergency room doctors to see, but they still must act to protect the patients and their well-being.

-Unfortunately, there are various errors that can occur in emergency rooms that can lead to the patient experiencing even further harm.
-Some of the most common errors in emergency rooms revolve around failure to properly triage a patient, miscommunication errors, and waiting too long to see a patient.
+Unfortunately, various errors can occur in emergency rooms, leading to the patient experiencing even further harm.
+Some of the most common errors in emergency rooms revolve around failure to appropriately triage a patient, miscommunication errors and waiting too long to see a patient.

-While many feel that they should be seen in the order by which they arrive to an emergency room, doctors must prioritize patients based on their conditions.
+While many feel they should be seen in the order they arrive at an emergency room; doctors must prioritize patients based on their conditions.
 For instance, someone who suffered a catastrophic injury or wound would be seen before those suffering from a cold.

-Another problem that can occur in an emergency room is communication error.
-If you’ve ever been to an emergency room where nurses and doctors stop in frequently, you may notice that many ask for your date of birth.
+Another problem that can occur in an emergency room is a communication error.
+If you've ever been to an emergency room, you may notice that many doctors and nurses ask for your date of birth.
 This is to verify patient information.
-It’s when this information isn’t verified that the wrong patient can receive the wrong treatment options.
+When this information isn't verified, the wrong patient can receive the incorrect treatment.